Atmo26/crisisheroine/README.md

 # Crisis Heroine
-Repository for Crisis Heroine fan-translation.
+Repository for Crisis Heroine TRPG fan-translation.

+**What?**

+Crisis Heroine is a R18 japanese tabletop RPG game where magical girls fight demons and monsters.
+The point of the game is for the heroines to be humiliated by their opponents.

 **Why?**